Top 25 Most Visited Tourist Destinations in America

 21. Busch Gardens Africa, Tampa Bay, FL

-Busch Gardens is the ultimate family adventure park offering an array of fascinating attractions based on exotic encounters with the African continent.
+Busch Gardens is the ultimate family National adventure park offering an array of fascinating attractions based on exotic encounters with the African continent.

 This Africa-themed park, which houses over 2,700 animals alongside the usual array of rides, restaurants and shows, attracts 4.4 million every year.